relliikz/MapleSite/README.txt

 -make it so selecting your class under the equip window stipulates what class of gear/wse you will be offered -add fields to insert data in collapsables
+-the best in slot setup needs to be already set up?